JackSzwergold/Writing/memories/The Time I Shoplifted from Speedway Drugs.md

 By Jack Szwergold

-**Quick Notes**: It was two sets of Civil War rack toy figures.
-Shoved them under my shirt and snuck out the back door.

-***

-It was another boring day and it was 1975 or 1976 and I was doing what I usually did: Play with neighborhood kids with occassional breaks to do something else.
+It was another boring day and it was 1975 or 1976 and I was doing what I usually did: Play with neighborhood kids with occasional breaks to do something else.

 On this day I was playing in front of Speedway Drugs on Ocean Parkway, right next to my building.
-It was bright, sunny and the air was fresh with the smell of cut grass in front of my buiding thanks to Johnny and his hand mower.
+It was bright, sunny and the air was fresh with the smell of cut grass in front of my building thanks to Johnny and his hand mower.

 At some point I decided to go into Speedway Drugs to cool off and browse the toy rack.